2009 Strasbourg–Kehl NATO summit: Summit agenda

+Details of the agenda were withheld until the last minute.

 United States President Barack Obama posed a unique quandary as Europeans asked themselves how best to respond to an ally who is sending all the signals they had desired.

 On Friday, 3 April 2009, the summit's first official event was a working dinner at the Kurhaus, Baden-Baden.

 The first event on Saturday, 4 April 2009, focused on Chancellor Merkel's welcome to the NATO leaders as they arrived individually in Kehl, Germany.
 Then, having gathered on the German side of the Rhine River, the NATO Leaders walked together across the Passerelle pedestrian bridge to Strasbourg, France.
 The NATO leaders were greeted at the French border by President Sarkozy.
 Meetings were held at the Palais de la musique et des congrès with an arrival ceremony at the Palais Rohan, Strasbourg.

 On the French side of the Rhine, the 28 national leaders posed for the NATO "family portrait", a tradition at NATO summits.
 Then the main work began with a working lunch and at other meetings in Strasbourg.

 In addition, several heads of state, government leaders and other principals were involved in non–summit events which encompassed individual and/or bilateral events on the margins of the formal summit agenda.